GregWoods/gregwoods.github.io/_posts/2011-11-18-microsoft-flight-it-will-be-free.md

 ---
 id: 240
-title: 'Microsoft Flight &#8211; It will be free'
+title: 'Microsoft Flight - It will be free'
 date: 2011-11-18T22:41:42+00:00
-author: Greg Woods

 layout: single
-classes: wide

 guid: http://gregwoods.co.uk/?p=240
 permalink: /2011/11/microsoft-flight-it-will-be-free/
 categories:
-  - Flight Simulation
+  - FlightSim
 ---
-Looking throught the material at <a href="http://www.microsoft.com/games/flight/" title="http://www.microsoft.com/games/flight/" target="_blank"></a>, I&#8217;ve come to the conclusion that the next version of Microsoft&#8217;s Flight Simulator will be available for free.
+Looking throught the material at <a href="http://www.microsoft.com/games/flight/" title="http://www.microsoft.com/games/flight/" target="_blank"></a>, I've come to the conclusion that the next version of Microsoft's Flight Simulator will be available for free.

-Yes, I believe the &#8216;Fly for Free&#8217; tag on Webisode 3 is not just a metaphor for the feeling of flying free like a bird.
+Yes, I believe the 'Fly for Free' tag on Webisode 3 is not just a metaphor for the feeling of flying free like a bird.
 The game will actually be free.
-It&#8217;s the perfect way for MS to snag a lot more users.
+It's the perfect way for MS to snag a lot more users.
 The sales model has already been used in <a href="http://ageofempiresonline.com/" title="Age of Empires Online" target="_blank">Age of Empires Online</a>, where a playable, exceptionally high quality game is available for free.
 The free stuff has limitations, and you buy either extras or a subscription to keep receiving regular new content.

 There are three main areas that are expandable in MS Flight: Scenery, Aircraft, and Missions.